Buying a Stove - Stove Buyers Guide

 Insert versus freestanding stove

 Insert stoves are integrated stoves which are built into the standard fireplace opening.
 For smaller rooms or narrow hearths, Inserts are an ideal solution.
 If you choose an insert you must ensure clearance to combustibles are adhered to or use a non-combustible material for your fireplace.
-Inserts are available in room heating only and central heating models namely the Cara Insert stove and Cara+ Insert stove respectively.
+Inserts are available in room heating only and central heating models namely the Cara Insert stove, New!
+Cara Glass Insert stove and Cara+ Insert stove respectively.
+We also have the New!
+SOLIS 500 and SOLIS 900 Cassette range of stoves.

 Freestanding stoves tend to be bigger in size and take up more space in the room.
 They can be located on the existing heart provided it's suitable for the size and weight of the stove.